OpShin/opshin/README.md

 The reasons are mainly of practical nature (i.e. we can't infer types when functions like `eval` are allowed).

 For your program to be accepted, make sure to only make use of language constructs supported by the compiler.
-You will be notified of which constructs are not supported when trying to compile the latest.
+You will be notified of which constructs are not supported when trying to compile.

 ## Architecture

-This program consists of three components:
+This program consists of a few independent components:
 1. An aggressive static type inferencer
+2. Rewriting tools to simplify complex python expressions
-2. A compiler from python into UPLC/pluto
+3. A compiler from a subset of python into UPLC/pluto
 3. The UPLC/pluto toolchain in python

 ## Running